helidon-io/helidon/tracing/README.md

 As we need to support both OpenTracing and OpenTelemetry tracing, this abstraction is required to keep tracing an integral part of Helidon.

-Module `helidon-tracing-opentracing` adds support for opentracing based tracers (such as Zipkin).
+Module `helidon-tracing-providers-opentracing` adds support for opentracing based tracers (such as Zipkin).
-Module `helidon-tracing-opentelemetry` adds support for opentelemetry based tracers (such as Jaeger).
+Module `helidon-tracing-providers-opentelemetry` adds support for opentelemetry based tracers (such as Jaeger).

 # Usage
 ## Usage In Helidon MP